Ultimate Guide to Microchips and Pets

 Benefits of Microchips: You may think that a collar tag is enough, but collars can often fall off or get caught on fencing, etc., in which case your pet would no longer be identifiable without a microchip.
 The microchip ensures that your pet can always be identified.
 The majority of shelters and vet clinics have universal scanners, which means that they can read any microchip, regardless of the brand!
 Check out some more microchipping advantages on our blog.

 Microchipping Standards: Microchipping is not mandatory in the U.S., but almost all shelters scan for chips whenever a lost pet is brought in, increasing the chances of getting in contact with the owner.
 Similarly, the International Standards Organization has approved a universal identification system for microchips intended to work worldwide.
-These standard microchips are recommended in the U.S., because it means that if you were to relocate abroad with your pet, the ISO scanners would still be able to read your pet’s identification number if they happen to get lost.
+These standard microchips are recommended in the U.S. because it means that if you were to relocate abroad with your pet, the ISO scanners would still be able to read your pet’s identification number if they happen to get lost.

-Microchip Technology Myths: A common misconception about microchipping your pet is that it allows you to track your pet with GPS.
+Microchip Technology Myths: A common misconception about microchipping your pet is that it allows you to track your pet with a cellphone GPS.
 This technology does not exist, but microchipping is the most reliable technology available to increase the chances of getting your pet back if they get lost.